-As at the date of this Statement the board comprises one independent director (Bin Wang), one non-executive director (Qingzhou Yuan) and one executive director (Lewis Tay, Chairman and Managing Director).
+As at the date of this Statement the board comprises two independent directors (Bin Wang and Kenneth Charteris), and one executive, non-independent director (Lewis Tay, Chairman and Managing Director).

-The names of the directors who held office during the year are detailed on pages 10 and 12 of the Company's 2016 Annual Report in the Director's Report, together with details of each director's skills, experience and expertise, appointment date and whether the director is considered to be 'independent'.
-The Company's 2016 Annual Report is available on the website via this link: 2016 Annual Report
+The names of the directors who held office during the year are detailed in the Company's 2018 Annual Report in the Director's Report, together with details of each director's skills, experience and expertise, appointment date and whether the director is considered to be 'independent'.

 The independence of directors is reviewed annually.
 Based on the Company's criteria for assessing director independence, independent directors are asked to confirm whether they have any interests or relationships that may impact either on their ability to act in the best interests of the Company or independently of management.
 The criteria used to assess independence, including guidance for determining materiality, are reviewed annually and are set out in the Board Charter.
-As at the date of this Statement the Board comprises one independent Directors (Bin Wang), one Non-Executive Director (Qingzhou Yuan) and one Executive Director (Lewis Tay, Chairman and Managing Director).
-Qingzhou Yuan was appointed to the Board on 23 July 2015, having been nominated by the Company's shareholder Cyberstore Technology Limited.
+As at the date of this Statement the Board comprises two independent Directors (Bin Wang and Kenneth Charteris), and one Executive Director (Lewis Tay, Chairman and Managing Director).